Undergraduate Research Scholarship Program

 Each year, NC Space Grant awards Undergraduate Research Scholarships to students attending its member institutions who are pursuing careers in science, technology, engineering, and mathematics (STEM) fields that support NASA's mission.
 This competitively awarded program engages the future STEM workforce in basic and/or applied aerospace-related research projects and facilitates the development of mentor relationships between students, faculty and the NASA community.

 The Undergraduate Research Scholarship Program requires that students participate in an active, identified research activity in STEM that has aerospace and NASA applications.
 The research must be supervised by a faculty mentor and may be conducted on the home campus or at an industrial or government facility.
-The research activity should be continuous and conducted during summer 2017 (defined as a minimum of 10 weeks) or during the 2017-18 Academic Year (Fall 2017/Spring 2018).
+The research activity should be continuous and conducted during summer 2018 (defined as a minimum of 10 weeks) or during the 2018-19 Academic Year (Fall 2018/Spring 2019).

 Awards are made annually and are renewable for one year for students making satisfactory academic and research progress.
 This is a competitive scholarship program supported by NASA and the State of North Carolina.
 Awards are based on merit recognizing high academic achievement and promise.
 (Examples of exemplary Undergraduate Research Scholarship applications)

 The Undergraduate Research Scholarship applicant must be:

 - Pursuing a bachelor's degree in a science, engineering, technology, or mathematics (STEM) discipline of interest to NASA or aerospace industry.